-I lost my traveler advantage
+I have lost my Traveler benefit

-I lost my traveler advantage
+I have lost my Traveler benefit

 After a year and a half at home, Kia finds traveling a little more challenging than before